PartMan7/Three-Island/README.md

 ### Changelog

+### 1.3.1
+* Fixed the import bug (where if you tried to import a team, it would instead open a new tab for the Paste).

 ### 1.3.0
 * Shows previews for the Tera type now (only if explicitly declared)!
 * Tera types are now listed in the second (textual info) hover and will be copied along with the set.